-Types of productivity software
+Types of Productivity Software

 As mentioned, productivity software comes in many forms, however, the following are examples of some of the more popular types:

 Similar to task management apps, you can manage your task throughout its life cycle, right from the development of the idea, all the way to completion.
-Many project management apps come with several features such as checklists, spreadsheets, and Gantt charts that all aim to help you accomplish your task or project the most efficient and effective way possible.
+Many project management apps come with several features such as checklists, spreadsheets, and Gantt charts that all aim to help you accomplish your task or project in the most efficient and effective way possible.